LukeWait/my-messagebox/README.md

 ```

 ### Font and Text Styles
-You can customize the font and styles of the text displayed in the message box:
 ```csharp
 // Line 85
 messageLabel.Font = new Font("Microsoft Sans Serif", 8); // Change the font and size
 ```

 ### Button Styles
-You can customize the button styles.
-Look for the following block of code and adjust the properties as needed:
 ```csharp
 // Lines 159-163
 button.BackColor = SystemColors.Control;